DreadTsx/spot-the-phish/README.md

 - **Intel screen** — an in-app reference library of phishing red flags and definitions, so the game teaches as you play instead of just testing you.
 - **Profile screen** — total score, threats detected, false positives, and recent play history at a glance.
 - **Terminal/SOC visual aesthetic** — monospace type, glitch-text effects, danger-red accenting, and a command-line feel that matches the "cybersecurity analyst" fantasy.
-- **Moderator tools** — menu actions to create a new post, reset a single player's data, or wipe all player data (for testing/support).

 ---